 Management and Monitoring

-Management and monitoring are provided through a combination of command line tools, APIs, an administrator portal, and dynamic management views.
+Management and monitoring are provided through a combination of command line tools, APIs, portals, and dynamic management views.

 You can use Azure Data Studio to perform a variety of tasks on the big data cluster.
-This is enabled by the new SQL Server 2019 Extension (Preview).
+This is enabled by the new SQL Server 2019 Extension.
 This extension provides:

 - Built-in snippets for common management tasks.